 And the effect of the chemicals leaching first into the ground and then into the sea is to poison the offshore waters, resulting in a loss of marine life.
 It is also contributing to so-called white syndrome, which kills coral tissue.

-But the impact on tourism, which contributes 8.7% to Mexico’s gross domestic product and is worth around $23 billion annually, will be far greater.
+But the impact on tourism, which contributes 8.7% to Mexico’s gross domestic product and is worth around $23 billion annually, could be significantly higher.
 The government estimates a drop of 30% in some affected areas.